MediaComem/comem-archidep/ex/render-database-deployment.md

 Now quit the Postgres shell by entering ``\q`` .

 ## :exclamation: Create a Render Web Service
-Now that you have a database in place, it is time to deploy the web application itself: from your Render dashboard, hover over the purple **"new"** button and select **Web Service**.
+Now that you have a database in place, it is time to deploy the web application itself.
+From your Render dashboard, hover over the purple **"new"** button and select **Web Service**.

 ![Create a new Render Web Service](../images/render-service-add.png)